 You may elect to continue to deliver training under your previous course up until 10 October 2020, at which time you must transfer to the new training procedures and syllabus approved by CASA.

 After you have let us know that you want to transition, you’ll need to update your training package to comply with the new requirements then send the document package to CASA for assessment.
 Once we can confirm it complies with the MOS, you’ll receive written confirmation of compliance and confirmation that your training will be recognised by CASA.

-If you choose to continue training from 10 April 2020, CASA assessment of your training package will be conducted free of charge.
-If you choose to apply for additional training privileges to your ReOC, such an application will be charged at the standard CASA rate (only for that new/variance portion of the assessment).
+If you choose to continue training from 10 October 2020, our assessment of your training package will be conducted free of charge.
+If you choose to apply for additional training privileges to your ReOC, your application will be charged at the standard CASA rate (for that new/variance portion of the assessment).

-If you choose not to conduct training from 10 April 2020 CASA will re-issue your ReOC free of charge, without the training authorisation after first giving you formal notice.
-If we do not hear from you, CASA will engage with you in a process to vary your ReOC if it considers your training package does not comply with the new rules.
+If you choose not to conduct training from 10 October 2020, we will re-issue your ReOC free of charge, without the training authorisation after first giving you formal notice.
+If we do not hear from you, we will engage with you in a process to vary your ReOC if we consider your training package does not comply with the new rules.

 Should you wish to re-offer training in the future, you’ll need to re-apply and pay for any related regulatory assessment fees.

 If you have any questions or need further assistance, you may find our frequently asked questions helpful.